Central Bank homepage

 Household and Non-Financial Corporation Deposit Rates

-The weighted average interest rate on new household deposits with agreed maturity remained at 1.85 per cent in April, unchanged from the previous month
+The weighted average interest rate on new Irish household term deposits fell to 13th in the euro area (1.81%)

 Chart 4: Rank of country and euro area average interest rates, new household deposits with agreed maturity